Meet Our Staff

 Administrator & Department Directors

 Don Myers Jr., Environmental/Sanitation Director – Working at a much larger public health agency, Don returned “home” to LCHD and has been our lead Environmental Public Health Specialist for the past 20 years.
 His department conducts inspections for food establishments, childcare facilities, school cafeterias, and lodging establishments.
-Working with the Laclede County Commission, our agency handles permitting, inspections and complaints for the Laclede County Wastewater Ordinance.
-The Environmental/Sanitation Department also houses a state certified Water Testing Laboratory, testing for Coliform and E. coli bacteria.
+Working with the Laclede County Commission, our agency handles permitting, inspections, and complaints for the Laclede County Wastewater Ordinance.
+The Environmental/Sanitation Department also houses a state-certified Water Testing Laboratory, testing for Coliform and E. coli bacteria.
 Don’s staff consists of Shelby Hall (Environmental Public Health Specialist) and Alicia Morgan (Office Support).
-Protecting ground water and keeping our food sources safe is a major goal of this department, with much of the work done behind the scenes.
+Protecting groundwater and keeping our food sources safe is a major goal of this department, with much of the work done behind the scenes.
 However, as Don explains, “If what you do works, nobody knows you’ve done it.”